 Please note this is no longer our most recent data release.
-For figures relating to the period between April 2020 and March 2021 please read our Child death review data release 2021, and you can find a list of all our data releases in our Publications section.
+You can find a list of all our data releases in our Publications section.

 NCMD has released a report which covers child deaths in England between 1 April 2019 and 31 March 2020 and replaces the LSCB1 statistical return.
 More specifically, this report includes data on the deaths of children reviewed by Child Death Overview Panels (CDOPs), and so will enable them to determine how they compare with national data.
 For the first time, it also includes information on the number of deaths occurring in this period.